 Dokan Tool Section

-You can make pages automatically utilizing the Install New Pages button from the Dokan Tools segment.
+You can make pages automatically by utilising the Install New Pages button from the Dokan Tools segment.
 The following are the pages that will be installed,

 - Dashboard ([dokan-dashboard]).